Home Products Industries Applications Solutions Support Insights Contact Us

 Better Sensory Profile

-Why is FO so critical in certain applications?
-In food and beverage processing, FO has been found to excel at preserving the integrity of sensitive liquids.
-Traditional methods like RO or thermal evaporation can strip out delicate nutrients, alter colors, or even introduce off-flavors through browning.
-With FO, we see superior retention of a product’s original sensory profile, vibrant color, and key flavor compounds.
-This is because the concentration process is gentler and doesn’t subject the product to the same harsh pressures or high temperatures.
+So, why is FO so important for certain tasks?
+For food and drink processing, FO is great at keeping sensitive liquids just as they should be.
+Old methods like RO or boiling can strip out delicate nutrients, change colors, or even create bad flavors.
+With FO, we see products keep their original taste, bright color, and key flavors much better.
+That’s because the concentrating process is gentler.
+It doesn’t hit the product with harsh pressures or high heat.

 Money Savings